 Global Health and Development, Primary Health Care, Community Health Workers, Health Systems Strengthening, Food Insecurity, Water Insecurity, Mental Health, Maternal and Child Health, HIV/AIDS, Religion, Morality, and Ritual

 Ethiopia, Sub-Saharan Africa, North America

 I am a biocultural medical anthropologist interested in links between health workers, health policy, and health outcomes.
 At Oregon State University, I am a core faculty member of the Anthropology program within the School of Language, Culture & Society, and I direct the Applied Anthropology Graduate Program.
-I am also an adjunct faculty member in the Humanitarian Engineering Program and the Global Health Program at Oregon State.
+I am also an adjunct faculty member in Humanitarian Engineering, Global Health, and Public Policy at Oregon State.
 Prior to joining OSU, I was a postdoctoral fellow at Brown University’s Population Studies & Training Center, an interdisciplinary demography center specializing in the study of population, health and development.

 My colleagues and I are particularly interested in community health workers: women and men who engage in healthcare, community organizing, and advocacy at the community level, both inside and outside of clinics and hospitals.
 I study the well-being of community health workers themselves, the impacts of their work on population health, and the processes by which they seek influence over health policies and the conditions of their own employment.
 I also study how big global health institutions -- governments, NGOs, think tanks, donors, and foundations -- structure the quantity and quality of available community health worker jobs.